 The most important thing entrepreneurs and small business owners need to understand that size does not matter when cybersecurity is in question.
-Hackers and other attackers do not worry themselves much with how big a company is.
+Hackers and other attackers do not worry themselves much about how big a company is.
 In fact, many among them prefer smaller businesses for one very simple reason.
 Smaller businesses often lack even the basic cybersecurity measures, meaning they can be easily penetrated.
 This will often be possible to do without spending more than a few minutes.

-Small businesses which handle any kind of payment data are particularly attractive to attackers who will use one of innumerable ways of gaining access in order to find their way to the sensitive data that can be used to empty accounts and do other kinds of damage.
+Small businesses which handle any kind of payment data are particularly attractive to attackers who will use one of the innumerable ways of gaining access in order to find their way to the sensitive data that can be used to empty accounts and do other kinds of damage.

-Consequences are Dire
+Consequences are Dire for Cybersecurity

 Small business owners should also understand that the costs of a data breach can be very high and that in many cases they can lead to the business having to shut down completely.
 There are a number of reasons for this.

 For one, a business will most likely have to halt all of their operations until they are certain the data breach has been handled and that the company’s data is secure once again.
 This can take months during which the business will only lose money.
 It also takes quite a bit of money to hire experts who will “purge” the company and make it secure again.

 Finally, we must not forget the blow to the reputation that the company will suffer because of such a breach.
 Customers and partners alike will have qualms about working with a company that has had a history of data breaches.